spacemakerai/course-wasm/README.md

 The goal is to build the 2d ground polygon.
 Go into the file `extrude.js`, and into the function `createBuilding`.
 The `THREE.Shape` object has a `moveTo(x, y)` and `lineTo(x, y)` method.
 Think of this as if you where drawing on paper.
-`moveTo` moves your pencil without touching the paper, `lineTo` will a draw a straight line from your current position to the new point.
+`moveTo` moves your pencil without touching the paper, `lineTo` will draw a straight line from your current position to the new point.

 #### Validation
 When you have completed this task, your browser should look like this.